Vitol pays $135 million to resolve U.S. allegations of oil bribes in Latin America

 Petrobras did not return a request for comment, but has repeatedly described itself as the victim of individual bad actors within the firm who acted in coordination with other companies or government officials.

-The U.S prosecutor described Vitol as cooperative with both U.S. and Brazilian authorities and the prosecutor said the company had already initiated measures to address the allegations.
+The U.S prosecutor described Vitol as cooperative with both U.S. and Brazilian authorities and said the company had already initiated measures to address the allegations.

 Brazilian prosecutors announced in late 2018 that they were investigating Petrobras’ oil deals with trading houses, including the world’s biggest oil traders - Vitol, Trafigura and Glencore.

-Vitol is the world’s largest independent oil trader, trading some 8 million barrels of oil a day.
+They charged two former Trafigura employees, including a former board member, in late 2018 over allegations of paying bribes to Petrobras employees.

+Trafigura said no charges had been brought against any Trafigura company or any of its current management.
+Glencore declined to comment.

-Reporting by Tom Hals in Wilmington, Delaware; Additional reporting by Julia Payne and Gram Slattery; Editing by Rosalba O’Brien
+Reporting by Tom Hals in Wilmington, Delaware and Gram Slattery in Rio de Janeiro; Additional reporting by Julia Payne in London; Editing by Rosalba O’Brien and Noeleen Walder

 Our Standards: The Thomson Reuters Trust Principles.